osBins/blog-hugo/content/posts/springboot-and-dao.md

 }
 ```

 The DAO layer will then fetch the entities needed for computing the result for the given experiment.
 This is achieved through the entities and repositories defined in the DAO layer.
+**Data Access Object Layer**
 ```java
 @Service
 public class ExperimentDaoImpl implements ExperimentDao {